 A relationship with your child and faith is better than a few sex talks and a condom they probably won’t use all the time.
 Don’t let your child be another statistic.
 This trend needs to stop.

 Let it stop with your family.
-Teen dating should be a fun experience.
+Christian teenage dating should be a fun experience.
 Not one they spend the rest of their life regretting.

 Pin me for later!

 Got Family Problems?
 There is Help and Hope!